In this unbiased review of the Cash Formula, you’re gonna discover whether it really will easily rake you in the big bucks.

 You can become a big-time Amazon affiliate by creating ‘CF’ stores packed with hot products – created in just hours, allegedly.

-To start off on the right foot, you’ll receive a list of recommended tools and services like SiteGround, KWFinder, EasyAzon, JungleScout, and Quuu – for going hand-in-hand with creating an online Biz.
+To start off, you’ll receive a list of tools/services like SiteGround, KWFinder, EasyAzon, JungleScout, and Quuu – for going hand-in-hand with creating an online Biz.

 Next up is the ‘CF’ affiliate WordPress theme to download for your store.